MateuszBurak/task-list-react/README.md

 [Link to the demo](https://mateuszburak.github.io/task-list-react/)

-This application helps you follow your daily tasks.
-It can:
+This application helps you follow your daily tasks. **Currently, it is only a visual representation of the final website.**

+It will be able to:
 1. Add new tasks to your task list
 2. Check already added tasks as done
 3. Remove tasks if desired